timboudreau/niothing/README.md

 code does its own blocking I/O, it may make sense to use more threads than you have cores, since those threads will spend much of their time sleeping waiting for the OS to complete some I/O.

+Each `InputStreamProcessor` instance is tied to a thread, and does not need to be thread-safe.

 Caveats
 -------